Homogenization of semi-linear PDEs with discontinuous effective coefficients: Introduction

 \section{Introduction}

 Homogenization of a partial differential equation (PDE) is the process of replacing rapidly varying coefficients by new ones such that the solutions are close.
-Example: Let $a$ be a one dimensional periodic function which is uniformly elliptic.
+Let for example $a$ be a one dimensional periodic function which is positive and bounded away from zero.
 For $\varepsilon>0$, we consider the operator

 For small $\varepsilon$, $L_\varepsilon$ can be replaced by